23 Best Music Festivals In The USA

 Hangout Music Festival (Gulf Shores, AL)

 Hangout Music Festival in Alabama is easily one of the biggest live music events in the South all year.
-The thing that makes Hangout a completely different vibe than other festivals is its idyllic location right on the beaches of Gulf Shores.
+The thing that gives Hangout a completely different vibe than other festivals is its idyllic location right on the beaches of Gulf Shores.
 So, it's a fantastic music festival to welcome in the summer at the end of May.
+What's not to love about a fabulous festival with views of the ocean?

 There are also a lot of cute, borderline wacky activities to partake in at Hangout.
 You'll come across things like a roller-skating Disco, a hammock beach, and a psychedelic bus throughout the music festival.
 There is even a wedding chapel at Hangout in case you want to make it official with your partner at the fest.